 Be Prepared

 You can’t negotiate the purchase price unless you know what the property’s worth and how the current market conditions affect its value.
-Before you put forward any offer, do your homework–this way, you can approach a real estate agent with confidence and make convincing arguments.
+Before you put forward any offer, do your homework — this way, you can approach the agent with confidence and make a convincing case.

 Questions to ask an agent:

-• Has the seller rejected any offers already?
-Knowing what offers (if any) have already been rejected helps you make a smarter offer.
+Has the seller rejected any offers already?
+Knowing what offers (if any) have been rejected helps you make a smarter offer.

-If you’re confused about the conveyancing process or this is your first investment property, it’s best to instruct an experienced agent.
+If you’re confused about the conveyancing process or this is your first investment property, it’s wise to engage an experienced agent.

 Understand the Seller